teknomo/theorem-prover/README.md

 ```

 # Graphical User Interface
-You can also run the graphical user interface using
+You can also run simple  graphical user interface of theorem prover using the following command:

 > **python *guiProver.py* **
 >
-Here is an example
+Here is an example:
 ![GUI](https://github.com/teknomo/theorem-prover/blob/master/Prover1.jpg)

 ![GUI](https://github.com/teknomo/theorem-prover/blob/master/Prover2.jpg)

 The GUI will run statements.
 Each statement should be in one line without comma and without quote.